Spring Cleaning: Ripe Fruit Rots With Time

 I go back and forth between resenting what I sacrificed to be this version of myself and praising what was gained.
 A deal with the devil, per se, where I’ve exchanged a soul for satisfaction, and now I wonder how satisfied I am.

 The term “male-centered” has been going around in feminist media as an insult to those who have not shed this habit of patriarchal standards.
-And I get it, I do.
-How annoying, how insufferable, it is to be a woman and think more of men than probably anything else.

-A Margaret Atwood quote has haunted me since 12th grade AP Lit: “Male fantasies, male fantasies, is everything run by male fantasies?
+“Male fantasies, male fantasies, is everything run by male fantasies?
 Up on a pedestal or down on your knees, it's all a male fantasy… You are a woman with a man inside watching a woman.
-You are your own voyeur.”
+You are your own voyeur” (The Robber Bride, 1993).

 My reflections often orbit around men, love, and how they’ve shaped my emotional development, but not in a self-erasing way.
 I dissect habits and wounds to autopsy what intimacy has done to me.
 I use them to see myself, not myself to see them.
+I feel special in their gaze, but never view them as special.
+(Concerning?
+Topic for another time.)

 Through my romantic interactions, I can see how I have this raging desire to be enough.
 I am insecure in my capability to be worth staying for, and my attraction to emotionally unavailable men has been a challenge I created to make someone who will never have the intention to stay, change their mind.
+(Spoiler, they don’t.)

 Nature is Cyclical

 Growth isn’t restricted to a positive connotation, and that’s the takeaway.
 That becoming someone new sometimes means mourning who you were, even if that past self was naive or pathetic.
 Or if she was loving and kind and hopeful.
 You can miss and love her, while being someone entirely new (yet you never really shed skin, do you?
 Just mold within it?).
+It is O.K.

 Next